Menu

 This overrides setting rReverse to true.

-xReverse Boolean=false
+xReverse boolean=false

 Reverse the default x range.
 By default this is false and the range is [0, width].